Skip to Content

 And all that's just for 1 person!

-The origins of this highly calorific meal comes from the days when the peasant field workers would consume it to provide them with a full day’s worth of energy and nourishment to keep them going throughout the entire day.
+The origins of this highly calorific meal come from the days when the peasant field workers would consume it to provide them with a full day’s worth of energy and nourishment to keep them going throughout the entire day.
 One thing's for sure, after devouring an entire bandeja paisa, you won't feel like eating anything else for the rest of the day.

 A Colombian Bandeja Paisa is a big plate of food meant to provide energy for an entire day